run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/validate-ticket.md

          * Cause Detail: describe the details of the incident cause;

          * Answer Solution: describe the details of the solution made to the incident attendance;

          * Save Solution/Answer in the Knowledge Base: in order to the checkbox "Save Solution/Answer in the Knowledge Base" is visible, check the parametrization of the Knowledge Management process;

         !!! warning "ATTENTION"

              In order for the "Save Solution / Knowledge Base Answer" option to be available by checking the "Resolved" option of the ticket, it is necessary to configure parameters 182 and 192.

-         * Justification of SLA expired: the visibility of this field is conditioned to the SLA status expired for the attendance in question;
+         * Justification of SLA expired: the visibility of this field is conditioned to the SLA status expired for the attendance question;

          * Temporary Solution: indicate if the activity performed to attend the incident was a temporary solution.

     - If the type of request is "Request", complete the field ""Answer Solution"", describe what was made to attend the service request.

 5. Click on the "Option" button and definy the next step:

-    -  "Save and keep the current task";
+    -  "Save changes";

-    -  "Save and foward flow".
+    -  "Send ticket".

 Related
 -----------